Independent Schools Cultural Alliance - ISCA – Summer Programs in the UK

 Who is this for?

 Students who participated in ISCA 2023 are invited to join us for this very special trip.
-You will be able to reconnect with those who have experienced an ISCA Summer, whilst exploring the best of Scottish history and culture.
+You will be able to reconnect with those who have experienced an ISCA Summer, whilst exploring the best of Scotland.

 Explore Scottish History & Culture

-ISCA Scotland will introduce our students to the wonders of Scottish history and Scottish culture.
+ISCA Scotland will introduce our students to the wonders of Scottish history and culture.
 Several events in Scotland have influenced the history and culture which our students discovered during their three-week summer programme in England.
-ISCA Scotland is therefore a natural progression to allow students to gain an even greater understanding of British history and culture.
+ISCA Scotland is therefore a natural progression to allow students to gain an even greater understanding of Britain.

 The programme will be focused around notable Scottish figures including William Wallace, Robert the Bruce, Mary Queen of Scots and King James VI of Scotland (who became King James I of England).
 In addition, we will visit many of the cultural sites that have defined Scottish identity such as Edinburgh’s UNESCO World Heritage Old and New Towns, the Highlands and Loch Lomond.